JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Stack architecture and system design.md

 **Node.js**

-<p align="left">&nbsp;&nbsp;&nbsp;&nbsp;The Node.js forms the backbone of the MEAN stack, it is efficient and flexible which helps it run browsers apart from JavaScript applications.
+<p align="left">&nbsp;&nbsp;&nbsp;&nbsp;<b>Node.js</b> forms the backbone of the MEAN stack, it is efficient and flexible which helps it run browsers apart from JavaScript applications.
 The scalability is a great feature of Node.js as it can support millions of simultaneous connections.
-Node.js connects with the front-end and back-end</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;Moreover, Angular JS also connects to Node.js seamlessly to facilitate the fast data serving.</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;Node.js has an inbuilt web server, which makes it easier for you to deploy the MongoDB database to the cloud.</p>
+Node.js connects with the front-end and back-end and passes information between them acting as the 'middle-tier' with Express.
+Node.js has an inbuilt web server, which makes it easier for you to deploy the MongoDB database to the cloud.</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;It is also critical to understand that Node.js comprises an inbuilt webserver, an aspect that allows an individual to organize the MongoDB database to the cloud.
-It can support millions of simultaneous connections.
-Significant aspects of Node.js is its compatibility making it possible to function under low-resource requests in comparison to resource-intensive resources.</p>

 **So why use a MEAN Stack Application**

-<p align="left"><p>&nbsp;&nbsp;&nbsp;&nbsp;Before we dive into the details of our each of components that make up our project, let us take a look at an overview of MEAN Stack applications and why we use it.</p>
+- MEAN Stack enables developers to create a simple and open-source solution.
+Developers need to know only one programming language, which is JavaScript.

+- The components are all open-sourced and free.

+- MEAN Stack is highly flexible during web application development as it is quick and easy to add new components of the web application while developing or post-development.

+- Easier developing, testing, and deploying phases of the application with MEAN Stack.